Career-Technical Education Assessment System

 Secondary Career-Technical Education programs require career field pathway end-of-course tests.
 A few pathway programs are awaiting development of end-of-course tests and are therefore using tests based on individual modules.
 All career-technical education tests are developed and administered by The Ohio State University, Center on Education and Training for Employment through a proprietary system called WebXam

-- Each student who completes a VT, VP, or VN course should participate in an end of course assessment (WebXam) as identified in the program and assessment matrix.
+Each student who completes a VT, VP, or VN (FCS) course should participate in an end of course assessment (WebXam) as identified in the program and assessment matrix.
 Completion of a course is defined as a student who sits for 90% or more of the course and/or earns full or partial credit.
+Students who were unsuccessful in meeting the minimum proficient assessment score for a course in which the student is currently or had been enrolled may be provided an opportunity to retake.

-WebXam end-of-course assessments may be retaken in the same school year by graduating students after allowing for additional instruction time.
+WebXam end-of-course assessments may be retaken in the same school year by any career-technical education student currently enrolled or previously enrolled in a course with a testing requirement.
+Students should be provided an opportunity to retest after allowing for additional instruction time.
 This enhances opportunities for students to demonstrate technical skills attainment for the purpose of graduation and report cards.
 The policy for WebXam same-year retakes includes:

-- A retake must be scheduled at least 30 days after the original assessment was performed
+- A retake must be scheduled at least 30 days after the previous assessment was performed.

 Career-Technical PATHWAY END-OF-COURSE PRETEST